 How to save money on your wedding abroad

 No doubt you have suppliers that need to be paid overseas and perhaps one big bill in particular with a hotel or wedding planner.
-It’s essential that you get the best rate when making this transfer and comparison sites such as MyCurrencyTransfer.com can help.
-The site will use one form to make contact with foreign exchange specialists who will typically get you a better deal than the high street banks.
-There is no fee to open an account with these specialists and an account can be opened very simply within 24 hours.
+Foreign exchange comparison site MyCurrencyTransfer.com will help you aggregate the best currency deals and uses one form to make contact with foreign exchange specialists who will typically get you a better deal than the high street banks.
+There is no fee to open an account with these specialists.

 Did you know a foreign exchange specialist can save you as much as 3-5% on a big transfer?
 On a £100,000 international money transfer this can equate to a £3000 saving – that’s enough for your honeymoon or perhaps a new car!